Coordinate recognition: General theory, Groups, and other surprises: Preliminaries

 We now connect the syntax of $h$-formulas with the semantics of reduced products.
 The \emph{comparison formulas} from the previous proposition corresponds to certain kinds of support functions.
 The \emph{relative support function of} $\prod_\Ideal{I}\mathcal{M}_i$, denoted $\supp_=$, is the map which associates to two elements $a$ and $b$ with representations $(a_i)_i$ and $(b_i)_i$, the element of $\Bool{I}{I}$ where these two elements coincide:

 Intuitively, by the variant of \strokeL o\'s's theorem for reduced products, the definability of the \emph{relative support function} in all reduced products should be an intrinsic property of the class of structures.
-This is what we show in \Cref{lemma:RecognizingCoordinateEquivalence} and \Cref{T.InterpretingSupport} below.
+This is what we show in \Cref{lemma:RecognizingCoordinateEquivalence} and \Cref{T.InterpretingSupport} below (see Definition~\ref{Def:ThI} for $\Th_\cI$).